serilog/serilog-settings-configuration/README.md

 ### Complex parameter value binding

 When the configuration specifies a discrete value for a parameter (such as a string literal), the package will attempt to convert that value to the target method's declared CLR type of the parameter.
-Additional explicit handling is provided for parsing strings to `Uri` and `TimeSpan` objects and `enum` elements.
+Additional explicit handling is provided for parsing strings to `Uri`, `TimeSpan`, `enum` and arrays.

 If the parameter value is not a discrete value, the package will use the configuration binding system provided by _Microsoft.Extensions.Options.ConfigurationExtensions_ to attempt to populate the parameter.
 Almost anything that can be bound by `IConfiguration.Get<T>` should work with this package.
 An example of this is the optional `List<Column>` parameter used to configure the .NET Standard version of the _Serilog.Sinks.MSSqlServer_ package.